wrube/Project-3-Group-1/README.md

 2. Import the countries GeoJSON to the same database.
 To do this successfully, install **jq** and use the following terminal commands:

    `jq --compact-output ".features" countries.geojson > countries_compact.geojson`, then

    `mongoimport --type json -d project3 -c countries countries_compact.geojson`

+### Allow Javascript to connect to MongoDB

+To allow MongoDB to connect with Javascript, follow the tutorial at [Connect to a MongoDB Database Using Node.js](https://www.mongodb.com/developer/languages/javascript/node-connect-mongodb/).

 html product with a map and a couple of graphs